wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 Main content:
 This study proposes an approach for holistically characterising and analysing forest dynamics across large areas and long-time periods using information derived from Landsat timeseries.
 To achieve this, we first developed a two-phase classification process to predictively map (1) disturbance and recovery levels and (2) disturbance causal agents for multiple detected disturbance events.
 The model explanatory data included a range of trajectory-based metrics derived from Landsat time-series, while model training and validation data were derived from a human-interpreted reference dataset.
 While previous studies have often described forest dynamics using some specific spectral change metrics, we demonstrated an ensemble approach to map disturbance and recovery trends (by treating them as a single metric) and to characterise not only abruptly occurring change events (e.g., clear-fell logging and wildfire) but also events of low severity (e.g., prescribed burning and selective logging).
 In addition, we adopted a space-time data cube concept to simultaneously report both newly detected disturbance events (detected disturbances) as well as events that have previously occurred but are ongoing (ongoing disturbances).

-## A numerical simulation study on the impact of smoke aerosols from Russian forest fires on the air pollution over Asia
-Year: 2018

 ## 长时间序列多源遥感数据的森林干扰监测算法研究进展
 Year: 2018